nabeken/pg-flare/README.md

 - Creating a subscriber
 - Pausing write traffic against the publisher
 - Resuming write traffic in case of emergency
+- Checking whether or not WAL has been advanced after all the traffic are paused
 - Generating write traffic for testing

 ## Example